 Setting up the user account for synchronization

 If you choose to enable item availability, the integration user account must have a web services access key.
-This is a two-step thing in the Financials page for that user account, you must choose the Change Web Service Key button; and in the CRM connection setup guide, you must specify that user as the OData web service user.
+This is a two-step thing in the Financials page for that user account, you must choose the Change Web Service Key button; and in the Dynamics 365 Connection setup guide, you must specify that user as the OData web service user.

 If you choose to enable sales order integration, you must specify a user that can handle this synchronization - the integration user or another user account.